-ore and more divorced parents share physical custody of their children, moving them between households every few days or every other week.
+More and more divorced parents share physical custody and visitation of their children, moving them between households every few days or every other week.
 But many divorcing couples decide — or the court orders — that one parent should have sole physical custody and the other should have regular visitation rights.
-Here are some basic questions and answers from a custody and visitation attorney about visitation arrangements.

-Marriett Legal has experience in move-away and relocation situations and would be happy to help you address this issue in your custody or visitation case.
-For a free consultation with an attorney, give Marriett Legal a call at (815) 391-0089 so we can discuss with you the options available to remedy your situation.
+The Law Office of Paul M. Marriett has experience in move-away and relocation situations and would be happy to help you address this issue in your custody or visitation case.
+For a free consultation with an attorney, call the Law Office of Paul M. Marriett at (815) 391-0089 so we can discuss the best options available to remedy your situation.